GoogleCloudPlatform/gcsfuse/README.md

 If you would like to rate limit traffic to/from GCS in order to set limits on your GCS spending on behalf of gcsfuse, you can do so:

-*   The flag `--op-rate-limit-hz` controls the rate at which gcsfuse will send requests to GCS.
+*   The flag `--limit-ops-per-sec` controls the rate at which gcsfuse will send requests to GCS.
-*   The flag `--egress-bandwidth-limit-bytes-per-second` controls the egress bandwidth from gcsfuse to GCS.
+*   The flag `--limit-bytes-per-sec` controls the egress bandwidth from gcsfuse to GCS.

 All rate limiting is approximate, and is performed over a 30-second window.
 By